-For the production of the electronic manuscript you must use Adobe's Portable Document Format (PDF).
+For the production of the electronic manuscript you must use Adobe's Portable Document For-mat (PDF).
 A PDF exporter is included in OpenOffice and LibreOffice.
 The format can also be generated from postscript files.
 On Linux/Unix systems, you can use ps2pdf for this purpose.
-In Microsoft Windows, you can use

-Adobe's Distiller or GSview (File>Convert>pdfwrite); if you have cygwin in-stalled, you can use dvipdf or ps2pdf.
+In Microsoft Windows, you can use Adobe's Distiller or GSview (File > Convert > pdfwrite); if you have cygwin in-stalled, you can use dvipdf or ps2pdf.
 Note that some word processing programs generate PDF which may not include all the necessary fonts (esp. tree diagrams, symbols).
 When you print or create the PDF file, there is usually an option in your printer setup to include none, all or just non-standard fonts.
 Please make sure that you select the option of including ALL the fonts.
 Before sending it, test your PDF by printing it from a computer different from the one where it was created.
 Moreover, some word processor may generate very large postscript/PDF files, where each page is rendered as an image.
 Such images may reproduce poorly.
 In this case, try alternative ways to obtain the postscript and/or PDF.
 One way on some systems is to install a driver for a postscript printer, send your document to the printer specifying "Output to a file", then convert the file to PDF.

-It is of utmost importance to specify the A4 format (21 cm $\times$ 29.7 cm) when formatting the paper.
+It is important to specify the A4 format (21 cm x 29.7 cm) when formatting the paper.
 When working with dvips, for instance, one should specify -t a4.
 On OpenOffice and LibreOffice, the format can be changed in the Format/Page menu.

-Print-outs of the PDF file on A4 paper should be identical to the hardcopy version.
 If you cannot meet the above requirements about the production of your electronic submission, please contact the conference chairs above as soon as possible.